Burro7J/mocalum/docs/report/docs/1_mocalum.md

 `mocalum` is a python package for Monte Carlo based lidar uncertainty modeling.
 It has following features:

 - Fast Monte Carlo uncertainty modeling
-- Simulation of single or multi lidar configuration
+- Simulation of single or multi lidar configurations
 - Configuration of arbitrary trajectories for single and multi lidars
 - Configuration of [IVAP](https://journals.ametsoc.org/doi/10.1175/JTECH2047.1) (sector-scan) trajectory for single lidar
 - 3D or 4D / uniform or turbulent flow field generation